 Title 14 guardianships are temporary by design.
 For grandparents or other family members caring for children on a temporary basis, a Title 14 guardianship provides the caregiver with the ability to enroll a child in school and obtain medical care, health insurance, and public assistance.
 This type of Guardianship only temporarily infringes on parental rights, which grandparents can suggest without alienating the parents.
 Also, DCS has no involvement in the case.

 Title 8 establishes the requirements for permanent guardianships.
 Title 8 guardianships are considered to be permanent.
 However, unlike adoption, they do not require the Court to terminate parental rights.
 In rare cases, it remains possible for the Court to reconsider, revoke, or amend the permanent guardianship.
 Title 8 guardianship petitions offer a stable placement for children involved in the dependency system, without resulting in the termination of parental rights.
 However, Title 8 guardianships lack many of the benefits of adoption, such as legal permanency and the child's eligibility for the Arizona Adoption Subsidy.
-These serious drawback to permanent guardianships make adoption a better choice for most families.
+These serious drawbacks to permanent guardianships make adoption a better choice for most families.

 The information contained in the Randle Palmer & Bernays website website is provided for informational purposes only, and should not be construed as tax or legal advice on any subject matter.
 Randle Palmer & Bernays provides legal advice and other services only to persons or entities with which it has established a formal attorney-client relationship.